kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Hazel](../../content/images/threats/hazel/choral-symphony-thread-1.png)
 ![Hazel](../../content/images/threats/hazel/choral-symphony-thread-2.png)

 - More recently (27th November), another account has popped-up as significant, Granny Smith.
-This account has been targeting people close to me who thought they met them in person, but in the end we discovered they never had.
+- This account has been targeting people close to me who thought they met them in person, but in the end we discovered they never had.

 ![Granny Smith](../../content/images/fake-accounts/lard-shugga.png)

+- Except, the person who told me that was one of my dodgy [election volunteers](june.md#election-campaign), So or Janet who eventually appeared to be tag teaming online with the Smiths *and* the Denia porn-gangs.
 - This account was deleted over the last two days.
 The timing on that is interesting.

 ## Targeting kids